 In addition to the initial training period, there is ongoing training for docents including curatorial walk-throughs of new exhibitions, refresher classes and advanced seminars.
 Docents are responsible for developing their own tours and are encouraged to develop a repertoire of tours for specific audiences and special interest groups.

-Adult Docents create and conduct public tours of the Museum’s permanent and visiting exhibitions as well as private tours arranged by the Group Tours department.
+Adult Docents: Create and conduct public tours of the Museum’s permanent and visiting exhibitions as well as private tours arranged by the Group Tours department.
 Over 100 docents currently lead tours at the Museum.

-The Dali encourages people of all ages, ethnicities, and cultures to apply.
-The Dali welcomes visitors from more than 30 nations; those who speak additional languages (other than English) are especially encouraged to get involved.
+The Dalí encourages people of all ages, ethnicities and cultures to apply.
+The Dalí welcomes visitors from more than 30 nations; those who speak additional languages (other than English) are especially encouraged to get involved.